 The building, which is currently split into two offices, were until recently on internal lettings to other council departments for the delivery of their services.

-Ardingly Court Surgery has been identified by Brighton and Hove Clinical Commissioning Group as the GP practice most in need of premises investment and a top priority on the basis of:
+Ardingly Court Surgery has been identified by Brighton and Hove Clinical Commissioning Group (CCG) as the GP practice most in need of premises investment and a top priority on the basis of

-The report says that while the townhouse is worth up to £1.2million, selling it would likely result in it being converted to flats, which would increase GP demand.
+The report says that while the townhouse is worth up to £1.2 million, selling it would be likely result in it being converted to flats, which would increase GP demand.

-The report says that Team Dominica is aware that the council is progressing the delivery of a GP surgery at the property and that should this not progress, and the property be made available for purchase or lease, the tenant could submit an offer through the council’s appointed agents along with other interested parties.
+The report said that Team Dominica was aware that the council was progressing the delivery of a GP surgery at the property and that should this not progress, and the property be made available for purchase or lease, the tenant could submit an offer through the council’s appointed agents along with other interested parties.